larssb/LetsEncryptIT/ReadMe.md

 #### Pre-requisites

+1. Ensure that you have followed the [pre-requisites](./docs/pre_requisites.md) document
-1. Update the placeholders to contain real values in the `cronjob.yml` file
+2. Update the placeholders to contain real values in the `cronjob.yml` file
-    1. The `claimName` property needs to be updated with the name of the persistent disk claim you made on GCP
+    2. The `claimName` property needs to be updated with the name of the persistent disk claim you made on GCP

 ### Setting up the cron job

-Execute: ``
+Execute: `kubectl apply -f ./kubernetes/deploys/cronjob.yml`

 ## Specific files and structure explained